4 valve plus silicon bridge rectifier (5-valve equivalent) radio.

-4 valves and a silicon bridge rectifier.
-Around this time Bell switched to transistors and there were no further valve-based Colts produced - this was the last model with the warm glow.
+Around this time Bell switched to transistors, and there were no further valve-based Colts produced - this was the last model with that 'warm glow'.

 The 5B67 is generally easily spotted by the screen-printed metal badge riveted on the rear.
 Early examples have 5B67 screen-printed into the model space, and 30 V.A. in the power consumption space, but this was a step they obviously felt was just wasted time and money because it soon disappeared, with most sighted examples having no model code or power consumption on the badge at all.